davidmalasek/Skywalker/README.md

 Sometimes the class cannot be shortened completely, for example `.position_static` and `.position_sticky` will both result into ~~`.p_s`~~.
 In that case, the matching parts will remain untouched and everything else will be shortened.
 So the example above will result into `.p_static` and `.p_sticky`.

 Are you already using shortcuts and cannot remember what some of them stand for?
 Don't worry.
-You can either look up the [documentation](DOCS.md) or open up the Developer Tools in your browser and inspect the element with the unknown shortcut.
-There will be most likely displayed the full name besides the shortcut in the styles panel.
+You can open up the Developer Tools in your browser and inspect the element with the unknown shortcut.
+There will be most likely displayed the full name next to the shortcut in the styles panel.

 ### Overrides